-Join Jack Dintruff for an in-depth discussion in this video Sort and limit, part of Data Analysis on Hadoop.
+Join Jack Dintruff for an in-depth discussion in this video Sort and limit, part of Hadoop: Data Analysis.

 - [Voiceover] Sort, literally just sorts stuff…in ascending or descending order, which you can specify.…Limit, will give you however many elements you ask it for.…So if I give it 10,000 rows and I say limit 10,…it will give me the first 10 rows.…So, the reason you would use these together is,…let's say, you wanted to calculate…the top K for some particular thing.…And so, we're also going to leverage…the aggregation function to…calculate the score at the user level.…And then, order by score in descending order.…And then grab the top 10.…